diegomura/twitter-cli/README.md

 have your own version, or is otherwise necessary, that is fine, but please isolate to its own commit so I can cherry-pick around it.

-##Copyright
+## Copyright

-Copyright (c) 2016 Diego Muracciole.
+Copyright (c) 2017 Diego Muracciole.
 See LICENSE.txt for further details.